 The Changeling Hypothesis:

 This isn’t the oldest essay in the collection.
 All of those went up at the end of April of 2003.
 This wasn’t posted until something like late May of 2003, whereas the original collection had gone up at the end of April.
-But it is probably the most well-known of them (although by now I can no longer be sure of that).
+But it is probably the most well-known of them (although by this time I can no longer be sure of that).
 It’s also the essay in which I came closest to getting it right.
 After HBP my accuracy rating fell off considerably.

 I’ll admit to being slightly miffed.
-It isn’t so much that what I had extrapolated turned out to not be what Rowling claims happened, (which is always the risk if you are going to stick your neck out and expound on theories) as that it became clear that Rowling seems not to have intended anything.
+It isn’t so much that what I had extrapolated turned out to not be what Rowling claims happened, (which is always the risk you take if you are going to stick your neck out and expound on theories) as that it became clear that Rowling seems not to have intended anything.
 For despite shooting down my theories (which I thought were rather nicely constructed) she offered nothing whatsoever to put in their place!

 Leaving us with a gaping hole in the middle of the backstory.
 I honestly do not think that Rowling has the slightest idea of how a Horcrux is actually made.
 And probably doesn’t want to think about the subject, either.

-In which case she ought not to be building it into the foundation of her story.
+In which case she ought not to have been building it into the foundation of her story.

 Consequently, in this essay you are going to be going over a lot more explorations of Horcruxes than you are of Changelings.